 A printable checklist to leaving work behind for a few precious weeks (or months!).

-You want to begin your maternity leave feeling great about your work life and home life so you can enjoy every moment at home with your new baby—and return to work later with confidence.
+You want to begin your maternity leave feeling great about both your work life and home life so you can enjoy every moment at home with your new baby—and return to work later with confidence.
+But that requires some planning on both ends.
+We created the ultimate maternity leave checklist to help ensure your maternity leave is truly a leave.

 Check these things off your list before baby arrives, and you'll be more than prepared.
 You'll be a mama!